 Skip to main content

-Vantage can normalize extracted data to ensure uniformity in data representation.
-The following data types can be normalized: To normalize data extracted from a field, you must specify its data type.
-To do this:
+Vantage can normalize extracted data to ensure uniform representation.
+The following data types can be normalized: To normalize data extracted from a field, specify its data type:

-1. In the data form, click the button next to the field.
+In the data form, click the field settings button next to the field.

-2. In the Field options dialog box, select the desired data type from the drop-down list.
+In the Field options dialog, select the data type from the dropdown.

 Extracted dataNormalized data